 Can You Keep Tomatoes Alive In The Winter?

-Yes, you can keep tomatoes alive in the winter.
+You can keep tomatoes alive in the winter, but it will take some work.
 If you are growing smaller determinate varieties in pots or grow bags, you can bring them indoors before fall frosts kill them.

 You also have the option of using vegetative cloning to give a tomato plant a second chance at life.
 This can be done for both determinate and indeterminate varieties.

-Simply cut off a sucker from the tomato plant, submerge it halfway in water.
+Simply cut off a sucker from the tomato plant and submerge it halfway in water.
 After some time has passed, the cutting will form roots.

-At that point, take the rooted cutting and plant it in a container with potting soil, and raise it as you normally would.
+At that point, take the rooted cutting and plant it in a container with potting soil.
+Then, raise the plant as you normally would.

 For more information, check out my article on heirloom tomatoes and my article on the advantages and disadvantages of hybrid seeds.